opendaylight/docs/docs/user-guide/service-function-chaining.rst

 -  Verify the Rendered Service Path to ensure the selected hops are linked in one SFF.
 The correct RSP is firewall-1⇒napt44-1 or firewall-2⇒napt44-2.
 The first SF type is Firewall in Service Function Chain.
-So the algorithm will select first Hop randomly among all the SFs type is Firewall.
+Therefore, the algorithm selects the first Hop randomly among all the SFs type is Firewall.
 Assume the first selected SF is firewall-2.
 All the path from firewall-1 to SF which type is Napt44 are list: